wargio/Twitch-Streamer-Linux/README.md

 Dependencies:
 -------------
-These dependencies are not the name of the packages that you need.
+These dependencies are the name of the packages that you need.
 The libs names can change!.

-        xwininfo pactl libfaac-dev libmp3lame-dev libv4l2-dev libx264-dev x11grab-dev libpulse-dev librtmp-dev libasound-dev
+         x11-utils pulseaudio-utils libfaac-dev libmp3lame-dev libv4l-dev libx264-dev libpulse-dev librtmp-dev libasound-dev

 Grab the latest `ffmpeg` from: